 - Sold out By Our Supermarkets: Betrayal and Market Manipulation

-[rapeseed oil / sunflower oil / palm oil]: added to food as an emulsifier (in simple terms to make the food easy to break down in the mouth, but not at all easy on the stomach).
+: added to food as an emulsifier (in simple terms to make the food easy to break down in the mouth, but not at all easy on the stomach).
 This is the food manufacturer's own way of saying that they believe that the people who eat the food (ie

 : the consumers and people who buy the food) are children and lack the stomach (literally) to be able to process food without someone making it nice and easy for them to do so ...and because people have become so used to (and accepting) of this, there now exists a ludicrous situation in which it is simply not possible to buy even the simplest of foods (take plain pizza bases, for example) without them containing (completely unecessarily) at least one, sometimes two, different oils.

 On the refridgerated shelves of the supermarkets you can buy no end of spreads for everything from sandwiches to cooking and baking; but spreads that do not contain palm oil, sunflower oil or, most especially, rapeseed oil - ? ...not a chance.
-Despite the simple production processes involved in creating a spread*
+Despite the simple production processes involved in creating a spread1

-To the relief of oil intolerence suffers (or those who simply care about the environment) alternatives, like avacado spread, have appeared (liberally blended with plenty of rapeseed oil, thereby making it of absolutely no interest to many who might otherwise buy it).
-Just to add insult to injury, the supermarkets (with Tesco taking a lead) are systematically stripping their shelves of branded spreads and replacing them with their own with, yes, plenty of palm and rapeseed oil, plenty of fillers, and a liberal dose of flavourings and salt.
+To the relief of oil intolerence suffers (or those who simply care about the environment) alternatives, like avacado spread, have appeared (and disappeared again, - not surprising bearing in mind that they were liberally blended with plenty of rapeseed oil, thereby making it completely unacceptable to many customers who would otherwise have bought it).
+Just to add insult to injury, the supermarkets (with Tesco taking a lead) are systematically stripping their shelves of branded spreads and replacing them with their own containing, yes, plenty of palm and rapeseed oil, plenty of fillers, and a liberal dose of flavourings and salt.